-Children’s Theatre Company is proud to announce our theatre fellowship opportunities for the 2023-2024 season.
+Children’s Theatre Company is proud to announce an additional theatre fellowship opportunity for the 2023-2024 season in the area of fundraising.
 The purpose of our fellowship program is to create opportunities for early career theatre administrators with a priority on those whose lived experience is underrepresented in the theatre field.
 This season long, full-time, paid fellowship program strives to address economic and institutional barriers to careers in theatre.
 CTC is committed to a future where our theatre is a home for all people, all families, and is truly reflective of our community.

 Led by Artistic Director Peter Brosius and Managing Director Kimberly Motes, Children’s Theatre Company (CTC) is the nation’s leading theatre for multigenerational audiences and is one of the 25 largest producing theatres in the US.
 CTC’s mission is to create extraordinary theatre experiences that educate, challenge and inspire young people and their communities.
 It has set standards of excellence in the quality of its productions, commitment to new work, and innovative education and community partnerships.
 CTC’s commitment to equity is embodied in ACT One, our cohesive platform for justice, access, diversity, and inclusion in our audiences, programs, staff and board.